 Pizza Across the Bridge: Pizza Phan Luang

-Cross the footbridge for wood fired pizza.
-So nice to get a pizza and wine fix during your Asia travels.
-This expat cooks a good one.
+cross the footbridge for wood fired pizza. so nice to get a pizza and wine fix during your asia travels. this expat cooks a good one. had a lovely evening here. i think he's from boston.

 The Thursday Night market is one of the best in SE Asia.